 This draft report is structured as follows.
 The following Section 2 is dedicated to the description of the architecture created to estimate the elasticities of the passengers' segment.
 The architecture is made of three modules named "steps".
 Step 1 transforms the original dataset of single trains into a smaller dataset organised in lines according to the structure of the demand model i-TraM.
 Step 2, working at the line level, estimates the production costs, the elasticity of demand to price and frequency and simulates the behaviour of firms.
 Step 3, using Step 2's results estimates revenues, tkm and passenger variation due to different TAC sets.
-Section 3 presents the results of Step 2, focusing in particular on RU behavioural model results and commenting derived elasticity estimates.
-Section 4 is dedicated to the presentation of the results of the application of different pricing schemes.
+Section 3 presents the results of Step 2, focusing in particular on RU behavioural model results of the application of different pricing schemes.
 It includes also some important considerations on the criteria behind the definition of pricing schemes.
 Section 5 is an annex presenting more in detail the transport model used to estimate demand elasticities used in Step 2.